Jacksonville Public Library: Podcast

-At the bottom of the website for the Jacksonville Public Library, there is a link that leads to the library's podcast called Completely Booked.
-Started in June 2018, this podcast discusses not only what is currently going on with the Jacksonville Public Library, but includes interviews "with interesting and inspiring local Jacksonville residents."
+The Jacksonville Public Library's website includes a link to the library's podcast, Completely Booked.
+Started in June 2018, the podcast discusses what is currently going on with the Jacksonville Public Library, and includes interviews "with interesting and inspiring local Jacksonville residents."
 There have also been podcast episodes where they interview non-local authors as well.
 As of December 2020, there have been around 80 episodes with audio lengths varying from thirty minutes to an hour each.